Attraction to Trans Women

 Clinical lineage

-- 2010s: The construct entered the empirical literature chiefly through a small cluster of survey and arousal studies.
-Hsu, Rosenthal, Miller & Bailey (2016), in Psychological Medicine, characterised "gynandromorphophilic" (GAMP) men and reported that their genital and self-reported arousal patterns resembled those of heterosexual rather than homosexual men.
+- 2016: Hsu, Rosenthal, Miller & Bailey (2016), in Psychological Medicine 46(4):819-27, characterised "gynandromorphophilic" (GAMP) men and reported that their genital and self-reported arousal patterns resembled those of heterosexual rather than homosexual men, while GAMP men scored higher than both groups on measures of autogynephilia.

-- 2017: Rosenthal, Hsu & Bailey (2017), in Archives of Sexual Behavior, surveyed 314 GAMP men against 211 controls and concluded that GAMP "is best considered an unusual form of heterosexuality rather than a separate sexual orientation," since GAMP men were, on average, about equally attracted to natal women and to their target group, and reported elevated levels of autogynephilia-type feelings (sexual arousal at the idea of being a woman).
+- 2017: Rosenthal, Hsu & Bailey (2017), in Archives of Sexual Behavior 46(1):255-264, surveyed 314 GAMP men against 211 controls and concluded that GAMP "is best considered an unusual form of heterosexuality rather than a separate sexual orientation," since GAMP men were, on average, strongly attracted to natal women and reported elevated autogynephilia-type feelings (sexual arousal at the idea of being a woman).

 Contested terminology